wmjie/ibm-db.ibm-db-sa/ibm_db_sa/README.rst

 Not Supported / Not Tested
 ---------------------------
-- Python 3 has not yet been tested.
+- Python 3 has will test

 Credits
 -------